curlybert/witcomputingcamp/index.md

 ### Morning Session 10am - 12pm.
 In the first session, we’ll look at the components that make up “a computer” (hardware and software).
 The students will assemble a Raspberry Pi computer, install and operating system and get some introductory experience with Raspbian, a Linux distribution built specifically for the Pi.

-Once their machine is up and running and the students are comfortable with the environment, we’ll move onto some basic web development.
+Once their machine is up and running and the students are comfortable with the environment, we’ll move onto some basic web development, using HTML, CSS and JavaScript.

 #### Activities
 - [Getting Started With the Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started/5){:target=“_blank”}